 This course introduces the student to the role of the nurse in promoting and supporting nutritional health.
 Emphasis is on the role nutrition plays in health promotion/prevention of illness, recovery from acute illness and/or management of chronic illness.
 Students learn to access evidence to support healthy nutritional choices that reduce risk factors for disease and/or illness across the lifespan.
-Students explore how culture, ethnicity, socio-economic status, nutritional trends and controversies, and integrative therapies influence the nutritional health of the client.
+Students explore how culture, ethnicity, socioeconomic status, nutritional trends and controversies, and integrative therapies influence the nutritional health of the client.
+(CC & CR-fall & spr)

-NURS 2800 Chronic and Palliative Care, 7 credits
+NURS 2800 Chronic & Palliative Care, 7 credits

-Prerequisites: NURS 2700, NURS 2750, BIOL 2114
+Prerequisites: NURS 2700 or NURS 2720, NURS 2750, BIOL 2114.
+Co-requisites NURS 2820, NURS 2850.
+Prerequisite or Co-requisite SOC 1111 or ANTH 2201.

-Prerequisite or Co-requisite: General Education Sociology

 This course focuses on the nursing care of clients experiencing chronic illness and/or end of life.
 Emphasis is placed on understanding the "lived experience" of clients and families.
 Ethical issues related to advocacy, self-determination, and autonomy are explored.
 Evidence-based practice is used to support appropriate focused assessments and management of care of clients experiencing concurrent illnesses/co-morbidities.
+(CC & CR-fall & spr)